How to Get From Puerto Vallarta to Guadalajara: Safe Transportation Guide [2025]

 🏨 What’s the best way to find accommodation in Mexico?

-Expedia.com is awesome specifically for reserving high-end luxury hotels, resorts, and is by far the best for reserving flights.
+Expedia.com is wonderful specifically for reserving high-end luxury hotels and resorts and is by far the best for reserving flights.
 Booking.com is awesome for affordable hotels in Mexico.
-VRBO specializes in apartment and house rentals, making it a great place to find long-term stays.
+VRBO specializes in apartment and house rentals, making it a wonderful place to find long-term stays.

 ✈️ What’s the best way to find affordable flights?

-In my experience travelling to Mexico and within Mexico, I LOVE Expedia.com because they simplify rate comparisons from different airlines.
+In my experience traveling to and within Mexico, I LOVE Expedia.com because they simplify rate comparisons between different airlines.
 I’ve always come back to Expedia.com because of how wide the selection is of airlines to choose from that go to Mexico.
-Great pricing is another reason too!
+Great pricing is another reason, too!

 💸 How should I exchange money in Mexico?